pol117/hello-world/README.md

 # hello-world
 just for studying

 I'm dy.
-I' studying python and English.
+I' studying python.
+now I need do some testing.
+I will delete some test.